Dear Pinon Families,

 On days of deep snow or exceptionally bad weather, schools may choose to follow a 2 hour delay plan.
 Any activities scheduled before school, such as band or orchestra, are canceled on snow days.
 Students should arrive at school two hours later than usual.
 If a 2-hour delay is called on a Wednesday, there will be NO school at the elementary level.
 Announcements concerning snow days will be made over the radio station KRSN AM 1490, on major local television channels (4, 7, or 13) beginning at approximately 6:30 a.m., or call the district info line at 663-2223.

 On rare occasions, school will be dismissed early because of unusually heavy snowfall or other emergency situations.
 This decision is made by staff in Los Alamos Schools Central Office in collaboration with LANL staff and Los Alamos County staff.
 When this occurs, there will be radio messages to inform you of the decision.
-We ask your cooperation at this time.
+We ask for your cooperation at this time.
 Please make a plan with your child ahead of time so he or she knows where to go after school is dismissed.
-We will send home a form for you to fill out to share your plan with us.
+You completed a form on School Mint outlining this plan.
 This will help us know what you and your child have decided to do.
 Each teacher will keep a copy of your plan at school.
 Keep your email address current since we will send out a general announcement to our Pinon Family email list.
 When the decision to dismiss early occurs, it generally precedes early county and laboratory closings.
 For that reason, it is important for students and school staff to proceed home quickly so the roads may be clear for subsequent county and laboratory traffic.
 Please understand that the school phone lines must remain open during this time.
 Please go over the plans with your child to avoid any confusion.

 8:20 am: Classes begin

 10:15 am – 10:30 am: Morning recess

 3:20 pm: Classes dismissed